marissaverdonck/BlokTech_DatingApp/README.md

 2. Go to the file you want to install the application in

-3. Type
+3. Type.
 `Git clone https://github.com/marissaverdonck/BlokTech_DatingApp.git`

-4. Install the dependecies
+4. Install the dependecies.
 `npm install`

-5. To get the application up and running
+5. To get the application up and running.
 `npm run start`

 ## License